Skip to content

 92. Bourbon Basics with Four Great Pours

-Derby Day basics: Jim & Mike walk through bourbon fundamentals over Evan Williams BiB, Peerless, Maker's 46 Cask Strength, and E.H.
-Taylor Four Grain.
+Derby Day basics: Jim & Mike pour Evan Williams BIB, Peerless Small Batch, Maker's 46 Cask Strength, and a rare E.H.
+Taylor Four Grain to school you on bourbon fundamentals.

 The Bourbon Road Media Player